ysugimoto/grpc-graphql-gateway/README.md

 # grpc-graphql-gateway

-`grpc-graphql-gateway` is `protoc` plugin which generates graphql execution code from Protocol Buffers.
+`grpc-graphql-gateway` is a protoc plugin that generates graphql execution code from Protocol Buffers.

 [image](https://raw.githubusercontent.com/ysugimoto/grpc-graphql-gateway/master/misc/grpc-graphql-gateway.png)

 ## Motivation

-On API development, frequently we choose some IDL, in order to manage API definitions from file.
+On API development, frequently we choose some IDL, in order to manage API definitions from a file.
 Considering two of IDL -- GraphQL and Protocol Buffers (for gRPC) -- these have positive point respectively:

-- GraphQL -- Can put together multiple resource getting into one HTTP request, appropriate for BFF
+- GraphQL -- Can put together multiple resources getting into one HTTP request, appropriate for BFF
 - gRPC -- Easy syntax in Protocol Buffers, and easy to implement API server using HTTP/2

-But sometimes it's hard to maintain both of GraphQL and Protocol Buffers, so we created this plugin in order to generate GraphQL Schema from Protocol Buffers.
+But sometimes it's hard to maintain both GraphQL and Protocol Buffers, so we created this plugin in order to generate GraphQL Schema from Protocol Buffers.

-This project much refer to [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) how to generate file, provide plugin. many thanks!
+This project much refers to [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) how to generate a file, provide a plugin. many thanks!

 ## Installation